How Often Should Tires Be Replaced?

 Underinflated tires can lead to increased wear on the edges of the tread, while overinflated tires can cause excessive wear in the center of the tread.

-Refer to your vehicle’s owner’s manual or the sticker located on the inside of the driver’s door for the recommended tire pressure.
+For the recommended tire pressure, refer to your vehicle’s owner’s manual or the sticker located on the inside of the driver’s door.

 Rotating and Balancing Tires